Manatee Tours

-Swim With ManateesAll manatee tours are approximately 4 hours long.
-We will embark on a scenic river tour, to an area of fresh-water springs, where you will swim with manatees.
+Manatee tours are approximately 3.5 hours long.
+We will embark on a scenic river tour, to an area of fresh-water springs, where we will swim with the manatees.

-When we arrive at the springs, you are encouraged to swim in the water for an up-close experience with the manatees.
-If you prefer not to swim with manatees, you can remain on board and view the manatees from our tour boat.
+When we arrive, you are encouraged to swim in the water for an up-close experience with the manatees.
+If you prefer not to swim, you can remain on board and view the manatees from our tour boat.

 Manatees are gentle mammals.
 They do not pose a threat or danger.
 Small children can even swim with manatees as long as they are safe being in water.